Zeeporah/Covid19-Death-and-Vaccine-Analysis/README.md

 The initial step was to view the data in the Covid_death table by selecting all columns and rows to understand the dataset.

-# Data Type Modification
+Data Type Modification:
  The total_cases and total_deaths columns were altered to be of data type INT.

-# Death Percentage Calculation
+Death Percentage Calculation
  The query calculates the death percentage for each record by dividing total_deaths by total_cases and multiplying by 100.

-# Death Rate in Specific Countries (e.g., United Kingdom)

-The query filters data for specific countries (e.g., United Kingdom) and calculates the death percentage.
+Death Rate in Specific Countries (e.g., United Kingdom) The query filters data for specific countries (e.g., United Kingdom) and calculates the death percentage.

-# Percentage of Population Affected by COVID-19
+Percentage of Population Affected by COVID-19
  This query calculates the percentage of the population that has COVID-19 in specific countries (e.g., United Kingdom).

-# Top Ten Countries with the Highest Infection Rates

-This query identifies the top ten countries with the highest infection rates compared to their populations.
+Top Ten Countries with the Highest Infection Rates This query identifies the top ten countries with the highest infection rates compared to their populations.

-# Countries with the Highest Death Count per Population

-The query identifies countries with the highest total death count per population.
+Countries with the Highest Death Count per Population The query identifies countries with the highest total death count per population.

-# Continents with the Highest Death Rates
+Continents with the Highest Death Rates
  The query drills down to analyze continents with the highest death rates.

-# Death Percentage by Date Across the World
+Death Percentage by Date Across the World
  This query calculates the death percentage by date for all available continents.

-# Total COVID-19 Cases in the World
+Total COVID-19 Cases in the World
  The query provides the total number of COVID-19 cases, total deaths, and the death percentage worldwide.

-# Joining COVID-19 Death and Vaccination Data
+Joining COVID-19 Death and Vaccination Data
  The query joins the Covid_death and Covid_vaccine tables based on location and date to analyze COVID-19 vaccination data.

-# Population Vaccinated Percentage
+Population Vaccinated Percentage
  This query calculates the percentage of the population that received vaccinations based on the Covid_death and Covid_vaccine data.

 ## Key Insights and Findings